· 5 min read

 Why most referral programs fail

-Almost every B2B vendor has a referral program.
+Almost every B2B Vendor has a referral program.
 A page on the website, a percentage commission, maybe a CRM form.
 Most send zero referrals in a given quarter.

 1. The agreement is hidden until after the intro